fouzia65/practice_nextjs/README.md

 ## Day-1

-💡i understand how route works in nextjs project
+💡 understand how route works in nextjs project
+💡 understand how nested route works in nextjs